 Brand Equity is More Important than Ever

-We’ve seen, in recent years, the rise of what some marketers are calling ‘cancel culture’ – that is, the tendency by consumers to stop buying or consuming entirely the product of a person or company whose behaviour goes against their values and ethics.
-That’s why Amazon has seen many of its customers turn away from the online store, after it was found that they only paid £4.6 million in taxes in the UK in 2017, and why Facebook had to rapidly change its viewpoint on privacy after the Cambridge Analytica scandal.
+We’ve seen, in recent years, the rise of what some marketers are calling ‘cancel culture’ – that is, the tendency by consumers to stop buying or consuming entirely the product of a person or company whose behavior goes against their values and ethics.
+That’s why Amazon has seen many of its customers turn away after it was found that they only paid £4.6 million in taxes in the UK in 2017, and why Facebook had to rapidly change its viewpoint on privacy after the Cambridge Analytica scandal.